usgs/earthquake-eventadmin/readme_dependency_install_specifics.md

    `export PATH=$PATH:/usr/local/opt/ruby/bin`

 5. Close and re-open your terminal so that your new PATH is loaded.
-   Make sure to navigate back to your `geomag-baseline-calculator` project directory.
+   Make sure to navigate back to your `earthquake-eventadmin` project directory.